gitmehedi/odoo-certification-preparation/README.md

 3. Should tend to zero

 > Explanation: When we send product on customer location then it will be positive.
 So option 2 is correct.

 # 11. Sale

 # 12. Survey
+**Question 1: Can you create a survey as a Certificate?**

+1. No, the eLearning app must be installed to do this option
+2. Yes, by activating the Scoring on the options and mark it as Certificate

+> Explanation: User can activate scoring in individual apps, So option 2 is correct.

+**Question 2: Can you limit the times that a survey could be repeated per user?**

+1. No, each user can pass the survey  once only
+2. Yes, by selecting the users allowed to retry the attempt on the survey options
+3. Yes, by make Login Required on the draft survey and set the Attempts Limit

+> Explanation: Yes, only logged in user can participate in limited participation.
+So option 3 is correct.

+**Question 3: Can you set a time limit for the survey, to be visible for the user?**

+1. No, there is no such feature
+2. Yes, by setting Survey Time Limit, but it will not be visible for the user
+3. Yes, by setting Survey Time Limit

+> Explanation: Option 3 is correct.

+**Question 4: Can you set a photo or video on the question?**

+1. No, it is not available
+2. Yes, add the photo or the video to the question description
+3. Yes, by using the Website Builder on the survey

+> Explanation: Yes, user can add photo or video on description in question.
+So option 2 is correct.

+**Question 5: If a survey asks for an email, how can you validate it is an email?**

+1. By adding a question with the type (Single Line Text Box) and select (Input must be an email on the answers tab)
+2. By adding a question with the type (email) and a make it a Mandatory Answer

+> Explanation: By adding a question with the type Single Line Text Box.
+So option 1 is correct.

+**Question 6: Can you add a score the question type (Matrix) on a certification?**

+1. No
+2. Yes

+> Explanation: No, actually, you can't add scoring in question type matrix.
+So option 1 is correct.

+**Question 7: What is the difference between these 2 options?**

+1. It changes the order of the questions
+2. It changes the question that will appear for each participant
+3. IT change which participants will be selected to take the test

+> Explanation: Option 2 is correct.

+**Question 8: What does validate entry mean?**

+1. This answer is automatically submitted in case you are disconnected from the survey
+2. You need to get this question right to pass the test
+3. You can control the input provided on this question

+> Explanation: User can control the input length of the provided text.
+So option 3 is correct.

+**Question 9: Which of the following cases is not handled?**

+1. Gathering marketing insights through a survey
+2. Certifications
+3. Organizing a fun quiz session with friends
+4. None of the above

+> Explanation: Everything handled by survey, so option 4 is not correct.

+**Question 10: Which question doesn't exist yet?**

+1. File Upload
+2. Datetime
+3. Multiple choice: multiple answers allowed

+> Explanation: File Upload is not supported by question.
+So option 1 is correct.
+>
 # 13. Helpdesk

 # 14. Event

 # 15. Odoo Studio